taoky/tsumugu/README.md

 - [x] Add "--include": Sync even if the file is excluded by `--exclude` regex.
 - [x] Add supported Debian, Ubuntu, Fedora and RHEL versions support to `--include` regex.
   - Something like `--include debian/${DEBIAN_VERSIONS}`?
-- [ ] Check for APT/YUM repo integrity (avoid keeping old invalid metadata files)
+- [x] Check for APT/YUM repo integrity (avoid keeping old invalid metadata files)
+  - (This is experimental and may not work well)

 ## Usage